Flint

 Meet the Community Assistant Dean

-Dr. Edwards-Johnson is the community assistant dean in Flint and serves as interim assistant dean for community academic programs and assistant professor in family medicine.
+Dr. Edwards-Johnson is the community assistant dean in Flint and serves as assistant dean for community academic programs and associate professor in family medicine.

 Stories from the Flint Campus

-- Sunny Panh: An Advocate for the Community
+- Gaining a Global Perspective Through the Leadership in Medicine for the Underserved Program Sunny Panh: An Advocate for the Community